solliancenet/azure-synapse-build-together-blog/Blog-3/operational-data-lecture.md

 ## Task 6: Write and Interact with Tables

+In this Task, persist `DataFrame`s to temporary and permanent tables for later analysis or for querying in another language (SparkSQL).

 1. Navigate to the **Knowledge center** and select **Browse gallery**.

 2. Query `taxi` in the Dataset search and select the **NYC Taxi & Limousine Commission - green taxi trip records** dataset.